Netflix's 'Queen's Gambit' defamation lawsuit over 'sexist' remark ends in deal

 The defamation lawsuit was between Netflix and Nona Gaprindashvili, a Georgian chess champion

-The defamation lawsuit between the "Queen’s Gambit" and Nona Gaprindashvili, a Georgian chess champion, ended with a draw in court on Monday after both parties shared they reached a deal.
+The defamation lawsuit between Netflix and Nona Gaprindashvili, a Georgian chess champion, ended with a draw in court on Monday after both parties shared they reached a deal.

-The Emmy-winning series was based on a 1983 novel, based on the same name, that followed the rise of chess prodigy Beth Harmon, portrayed by Anya Taylor-Joy.
+The Emmy-winning series was based on the 1983 novel of the same name that followed the rise of chess prodigy Beth Harmon, portrayed by Anya Taylor-Joy.

-The show demonstrates matches where Harmon beating Russia’s best chess players at a world renowned tournament in the 1960s.
+The show chronicles matches where Harmon beat Russia’s best chess players at a world-renowned tournament in the 1960s.

 Gaprindashvili was not happy with a line in the series finale that she felt defamed her.
 A commentator in the series said about Harmon: "The only unusual thing about her, really, is her sex.
 And even that’s not unique in Russia.
 There’s Nona Gaprindashvili, but she’s the female world champion and has never faced men."